 The CDC has released best practices for a disease outbreak plan:

-- Review human resources policies to make sure that policies and practices are consistent with public health recommendations and are consistent with existing state and federal workplace laws.
+- Review human resources policies to ensure that policies and practices are consistent with public health recommendations and with existing state and federal workplace laws.
 For more information on employer responsibilities, visit the Department of Labor website and the Equal Employment Opportunity Commission website.)

 - Explore whether you can establish policies and practices, such as flexible worksites (for example, telecommuting) and flexible work hours (for example, staggered shifts) to increase the physical distance among employees and between employees and others when state and local health authorities recommend the use of social distancing strategies.
-For employees who are able to telework, supervisors should encourage employees to telework instead of coming into the workplace until symptoms are completely resolved.
+For employees who can telework, supervisors should encourage them to telework instead of coming into the workplace until symptoms are completely resolved.
 Ensure that you have the information technology and infrastructure needed to support multiple employees who may be able to work from home.

 Work From Home (WFH) Technology Best Practices